ManyaGupta-mg/Brand-Performance-Analysis-Excel/README.md

 ## Dataset
  - Dataset is from kaggle.
- - It consists of 1 excel file .
+ - It consists of 1 excel file  Smartphone dataset
-   - smartphone dataset
    -Brands: The brands of smartphones included in the dataset.
    -Colors: The colors available for the smartphones.
    -Memory: The storage capacity of the smartphones, typically measured in gigabytes (GB) or megabytes(MB)
-     -Storage: The internal storage capacity of the smartphones, often measured in gigabytes (GB) or megabytes (MB).
+   -Storage: The internal storage capacity of the smartphones, often measured in gigabytes (GB) or megabytes
+             (MB).
    -Rating: The user ratings or scores assigned to the smartphones, reflecting user satisfaction or performance.
    -Selling Price: The price at which the smartphones are sold to consumers.
    -Original Price: The original or list price of the smartphones before any discounts or promotions.
    -Mobile Name :  Name of the smartphones .
    -Discount: The discount applied to the original price to calculate the selling price.
    -Discount percentage: The percentage discount applied to the original price to calculate the selling price.

 ## Tools Used